-Kenneth sat as a Deputy District Judge in March 2018.
+Kenneth sat as a Deputy District Judge in March 2018 and April 2019.
 He also sat as a High Court Master in December 2018.
 He has been appointed Chairman of the Appeal Tribunal (Buildings Ordinance) for a period of 3 years starting on 1 December 2018.

 - Deng Minghui v Chau Shuk Ling 1 HKLRD 905 (Court of Appeal) (Service of Process)